abhayspawar/featexp/README.md

 Returns a dataframe with trend changes and trend correlation which can be used for dropping the noisy features, etc.
 ![Output1](demo/sample_outputs/stats_output.png)

+Leakage detection: Helps with identifying why a feature is leaky.
+Helps with debugging.

 Blog post on how to use featexp with elaborate exmaples: coming soon